Haval H6: South Africa

 The Haval H6 was launched in South Africa on 7 June 2021, with three trim levels available: Premium, Luxury and Super Luxury.
 All variants are powered by a 2.0-litre turbocharged petrol engine and the all-wheel drive (4WD) option is available for the Luxury and Super Luxury trims.
 In September 2022, 1.5-litre HEV turbocharged petrol hybrid powertrain in the Ultra Luxury trim was also added for the H6 range.
 The facelifted H6 was launched in South Africa on 19 June 2025, with three trim levels: Luxury, Super Luxury and Ultra Luxury, with either 2.0-litre turbocharged petrol (available with the all-wheel drive option) or 1.5-litre HEV turbocharged petrol hybrid powertrains.
+In March 2026, the H6 became available with the turbocharged petrol plug-in hybrid (PHEV) powertrain for the Ultra Luxury trim, with two-wheel drive (2WD) and four-wheel drive (4WD) options.

-In September 2022, the H6 GT debuted in South Africa in the sole Super Luxury trim, powered by a 2.0-litre turbocharged petrol engine with all-wheel drive (4WD).
+The H6 GT was launched in South Africa on 2 September 2022, in the sole Super Luxury trim, powered by a 2.0-litre turbocharged petrol engine with all-wheel drive (4WD).
 The H6 GT was updated and new features were added in November 2024.
-In June 2025, the H6 GT was launched with the turbocharged plug-in hybrid (PHEV) powertrain in the Ultra Luxury trim, replaced the Super Luxury trim which used the 2.0-litre turbocharged petrol engine, therefore it became the first plug-in hybrid (PHEV) model from Great Wall Motors to be sold in South Africa.
+In June 2025, the H6 GT became available with the turbocharged petrol plug-in hybrid (PHEV) powertrain for the Ultra Luxury trim, replaced the Super Luxury trim which used the 2.0-litre turbocharged petrol engine, therefore it became the first plug-in hybrid vehicle (PHEV) from Great Wall Motors to be sold in South Africa.